Herriman City Support

 Additional changes to private properties are part of the overall proposal:

-• Teton Ranch: Approved to reduce lot sizes for a portion of the subdivision to allow 17 additional homes—a change from 1.72 homes per acre to 1.84.
-This change is finalized, and the adjusted lot sizes remain within the range of existing homes in the area.
+• Teton Ranch: Approved to reduce lot sizes for a portion of the subdivision to allow 17 additional homes (from 1.72 to 1.84 units per acre), within the existing neighborhood density range.

 Public Engagement and Timeline